leomachadorocha/study-referece/_pages/azure-admin/identities/mfa.md

 > the traditional way is enable by changing the user state
 >
-> works only for MFA on the cloud AND MFA servers
+> works for MFA on the cloud AND MFA servers
 >
 > it overrides the Conditional Access Policy